 We study the transformation in writing styles within the academic community of economic theorists between 1970 and 2019.
-In this period, the choice of gender for third person pronouns in the publications of these academics has moved away from the exclusive use of the masculine form to the adoption of plural and feminine pronoun forms, revealing changing views about gender more broadly.
+In this period, the choice of gender for third person pronouns in the publications of these academics has moved away from the almost exclusive use of the masculine form to the adoption of plural and feminine forms, revealing changing views about gender more broadly.
 During the same period, the profession saw a large expansion in its size, increased academic collaboration, and an increasing participation of women.
-Against this background, we use a discrete choice model of writing style to quantify the importance of peer influences within the professional network in driving the long term changes we observe.
+Against this background, we use a discrete choice model of writing style to quantify the importance of peer influences within the professional network in driving these long term changes.
 As a source of exclusion restrictions to identify the peer effects, we build an underlying network of feasible connections in the professional network borrowing recent tools from the Natural Language Processing literature.
-We highlight that peer influences are of two kinds: while some economists are conformists (they move towards their peers' choices), others are contrarians (they move away from their peers' choices).
-The presence of these competing behaviors is a key driver of the dynamics of adoption of the new pronoun forms.
-Our model allows us to quantify their importance, and to decompose the changes in writing styles between cohort effects, the entry of women to the profession, increased co-authoring, and peer influence.
+Additionally, to control for author-specific preferences related to views on gender issues, we estimate a model of community detection that allows us to classify authors into different groups.
+While this model allows for the possibility of both conformist (positive peer effects) and contrarian (negative peer effects) economists, we find that the profession is overwhelmingly conformist and that women exhibit larger peer effects than men.
+We then show these peer effects matter quantitatively.
+Early on, they reinforced the overwhelming dominance of the masculine form, slowing down the adoption of new forms.
+As external trends trickled into the profession, the peer effects then magnified their influence leading to a long-run state of considerable diversity in styles.
+We further quantify the contributions of the entry of women, the prevalence of co-authorship, and inter-generational peer influences in the dynamic evolution of the writing norms we observe.